 As you look around your neighborhood, more and more of your neighbors have RVs in their driveways.
 You and your family have been considering it for a while and decided to go with a big drivable.
-Before you head down to the local RV dealer, here are some Class A motorhomes to avoid and why their features might not work for you.
+Before heading to the local RV dealer, here are some Class A motorhomes to avoid and why their features might not work for you.

 |Hardest to Drive Without Experience||Marathon Coach|